manasmbellani/athena-assetnote/README.md

 ## Appendix

-This section contains misc information useful for development purposes.
+This section contains misc information useful for development purposes only.
+As a user of the TA, You can ignore this information.

 It can be ignored by the consumers of the scripts and add-on.